datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 {: .sql}

 **Explanation**
 The substr function takes 2 characters starting at character 1 from the value in Q5axv.
-This is compare with the string 'no'.
+This is compared with the string 'no'.
 The result of the comparison is either the boolean value `True` or the boolean value `False`.
 SQLite represents the boolean values `True` and `False` as 1 and 0.
 However as we want to return 0 if the expression is True we need to NOT the whole expression.

 > ## Exercise
 >